nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ##### Task definition

-> Can be a floating task (no specified ending date), event (start and end time possible), or a deadline (only end time)
+> Can be a floating task (no specified ending date), event (start and end times/dates possible), or a deadline (with end date/time)

 ##### Operation definition

-> Refers to the following operations: add, update, delete, completed, clear
+> Refers to the following operations: add, edit, delete, completed, clear

 ## Appendix E : Product Survey